 Bachelor of Information Science (Information Technology)

-We love to get students, parents and educators involved in the science we’re doing at the Institute of Natural and Mathematical Sciences.
+We love to get students, parents and educators involved in the science we’re doing at the School of Natural and Computational Sciences.

 The School of Natural and Computational Sciences is committed to equitable participation and success of staff and students.